Are you having trouble striking the right work-life balance in the pursuit of a great career? You are not alone!

 - The feeling of pride when you outperform your professional goals?

 For many employees, the thought of spending more time with their families keeps them motivated.
 Lately, there’s been much discussion around the Great Resignation, when many employees have worked from home and spent more time with their families.

 You don’t need to quit your job.
 But as “back to work” gets into full swing, take some time to reflect on your professional situation.
 Are you where you want to be?
-It your job a help or a hindrance for your home life?
+Is your job a hindrance to your home life?
 And is there anything you can do to make it better?

 4 – Perhaps it’s time for a change